 - (2) Published guidelines regarding the protection and management of the affected wildlife species.
-The Oregon Department of Forestry has prepared technical papers that include management guidelines for osprey and great blue heron. - (3) Physical characteristics of the subject parcel and vicinity, including topography and vegetation. - (4) Historic, current, and proposed uses in the vicinity of the sensitive wildlife area or site. - (5) Existing condition of the wildlife area or site and the surrounding habitat and the useful life of the area or site. - d.
+Examples include: the Oregon Department of Forestry has prepared technical papers that include management guidelines for osprey and great blue heron; the Washington Department of Wildlife has prepared similar guidelines for a variety of species, including the western pond turtle, the peregrine falcon, and the Larch Mountain salamander (Rodrick and Milner 1991). - (3) Physical characteristics of the subject parcel and vicinity, including topography and vegetation. - (4) Historic, current, and proposed uses in the vicinity of the sensitive wildlife area or site. - (5) Existing condition of the wildlife area or site and the surrounding habitat and the useful life of the area or site. - d.
 The wildlife protection process may terminate if the County, in consultation with the state wildlife agency, determines: - (1) The sensitive wildlife area or site is not active, or - (2) The proposed use would not compromise the integrity of the wildlife area or site or occur during the time of the year when wildlife species are sensitive to disturbance. - e.
 If the County, in consultation with the State wildlife agency, determines that the proposed use would have only minor effects on the wildlife area or site that could be eliminated through mitigation measures recommended by the state wildlife biologist, or by simply modifying the site plan or regulating the timing of new uses: - (1) A letter shall be sent to the project applicant that describes the effects and measures needed to eliminate them. - (2) If the project applicant accepts these recommendations, the County will incorporate them into its development review order, and - (3) The wildlife protection process may conclude. - f.
 If the County, in consultation, with Oregon Department of Fish and Wildlife, determines that the proposed use would adversely affect a sensitive wildlife area or site and the effects of the proposed use cannot be eliminated through site plan modifications or project timing, the project applicant shall prepare a wildlife management plan as specified in 5, Wildlife Management Plans. - g.
-The County shall submit a copy of all field surveys and wildlife management plans to Oregon Department of Fish and Wildlife. - (1) The state wildlife agency will have 20 days from the date that a field survey or
+The County shall submit a copy of all field surveys and wildlife management plans to

+Oregon Department of Fish and Wildlife.

-- management plan is mailed to submit written comments to the County Planning Office. - (2) The county shall record and address any written comments submitted by the state wildlife agency in its development review order. - (3) Based on the comments from the state wildlife agency, the County will make a final decision on whether the proposed use would be consistent with the wildlife policies and guidelines. - If the final decision contradicts the comments submitted by the state wildlife agency, the County shall justify how it reached an opposing conclusion. - h.
-The County shall require the project applicant to revise the wildlife management plan to ensure that the proposed use would not adversely affect a sensitive wildlife area or site. - 4.
+- (1) The state wildlife agency will have 20 days from the date that a field survey or management plan is mailed to submit written comments to the County Planning Office. - (2) The county shall record and address any written comments submitted by the state wildlife agency in its development review order. - (3) Based on the comments from the state wildlife agency, the County will make a final decision on whether the proposed use would be consistent with the wildlife policies and guidelines.

+If the final decision contradicts the comments submitted by the state wildlife agency, the County shall justify how it reached an opposing conclusion.

+- h.
+The County shall require the project applicant to revise the wildlife management plan to ensure that the proposed use would not adversely affect a sensitive wildlife area or site. - i.
 Proposed uses within 1,000 feet of a sensitive wildlife area or site shall be evaluated for adverse effects, including cumulative effects, and adverse effects shall be prohibited.